-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the schedule of proportionate share of net pension liability for the Closed State and Higher Education Pension Plan, the schedule of proportionate share of net pension asset for the State and Higher Education Retirement Plan, the schedule of contributions to the Closed State and Higher Education Employee Pension Plan, the schedule of contributions to the State and Higher Education Employee Retirement Plan, the schedule of proportionate share of the collective total/net other postemployment benefit liability for the Closed State Employee Group OPEB Plan, the schedule of proportionate share of the collective total other postemployment benefit liability for the Closed Tennessee OPEB Plan, and the schedule of contributions to the Closed State Employee Group OPEB Plan be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 11, the schedule of THDA's proportionate share of the net pension liability for the Closed State and Higher Education Employee Pension Plan within TCRS on page 50, the schedule of THDA's proportionate share of the net pension asset for the State and Higher Education Employee Retirement Plan within TCRS on page 51, the schedule of THDA's contributions to the Closed State and Higher Education Employee Pension Plan within TCRS on page 52, the schedule of THDA's contributions to the State and Higher Education Employee Retirement Plan within TCRS on page 53, the schedule of THDA's proportionate share of the collective total/net OPEB liability for the Closed State Employee Group OPEB Plan on page 54, the schedule of THDA's proportionate share of the collective total OPEB liability for the Closed Tennessee OPEB Plan on page 55, and the schedule of contributions to the State of Tennessee Postemployment Benefits Trust for the Closed State Employee Group OPEB Plan on page 56 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.